jakevbk/jakevbk.github.io/index.md

   * SQL

 ## Projects By Courses
- The course will be listed and then a sort description of the project
+ The course will be listed and then a short description of the project(s) separated with an empty line

 ### CIS 162 (Computer Science 1) Summer 2020
 Create a simulation of a phone and calculate the phone bill based on texting and data rates using java.
 Wifi could be enabled to not use data.
 Data rates started with a base fee and then additionals charges for each GB over.
 Data was consumed by streaming audio or videos.